Suvarnapura Kingdom: Embassies to the Song court, 1200–1205

-Chên Li Fu was mentioned in the Chinese text Sung Hui Yao Kao in 1200–1205.
-Its exact period of establishment is unclear.
-The Sung Hui Yao Kao says it is located in the southwestern corner, bordered by Po-Ssu-lan to the southeast and Teng-liu-mei (登流眉, Tambralinga) to the southwest.
-It is five days by sea travel to Po-Ssu-lan and takes another day to reach Chenla.
-It was the only trading center in the north of the gulf visited by Chinese ships at that time.
-The capital was situated inland and connected to the sea by the river.
-It takes 80 days of sea journey to reach Qingyuan of the Song.
+Chên Li Fu is named in the Chinese Song Huiyao under the years 1200–1205.
+The text places it in the south-western quarter, bordered by Po-Ssu-lan to the south-east and Teng-liu-mei (登流眉, Tambralinga) to the south-west, five days by sea from Po-Ssu-lan and one day further to Chenla.
+It was the only trading centre on the northern gulf then visited by Chinese ships; the capital lay inland, linked to the sea by river, and the voyage to Qingyuan in Song China took eighty days.